ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Iterative Triangular Solves

-A {\it normal matrix} $A \in \mathbb{C}^{n\times n}$ satisfies $A^*A = AA^*$, and this property is referred to as {\it normality} throughout this paper.
-Naturally, a {\it non-normal} matrix is defined in terms of the difference between $A^*A$ and $AA^*$.
+A {\it normal matrix} $A \in \mathbb{C}^{n\times n}$ satisfies $A^*A = AA^*$, and this property is referred to as {\it normality} throughout this paper. {Intuitively}, a {\it non-normal} matrix {can be} defined in terms of the difference between $A^*A$ and $AA^*$.
 In the current paper, Henrici's definition of the {\it departure from normality} of a matrix is employed

-where $D\in\mathbb{C}^{n \times n}$ is the diagonal matrix containing the eigenvalues of $A$ \cite{Henrici1962}.
+where $\Lambda\in\mathbb{C}^{n \times n}$ is the diagonal matrix containing the eigenvalues of $A$ \cite{Henrici1962}.
 Further information on metrics and bounds describing normality of matrices is found in \cite{Ipsen1998,Henrici1962,Elsner1987} and references therein.

 In general, $\text{dep}(L)$ remains modest for the applications we consider in this paper, and the ILU factorization computes $L$ such that $L = I + L_s$.
 Thus, scaling is not applied to $L$ for these applications.
 Again, we note that our methods easily extend to those applications that require scaling of both triangular factors.
-However, the same observations are not true for $U$.
+However, the same observations are not true for {dep}$(U)$.
 In particular, scaling is necessary to produce $U = I + U_s$, with unit diagonal, where $U_s$ is strictly upper triangular.
 Going forward, we will focus our discussion and notation on $U$.

-When the number of non-zeros in the factors is limited by larger drop tolerance and smaller fill-in levels, the number of non-zeros in $U_s$ will decrease, and thus $\|U_s\|_F$ will become smaller.
+{It follows directly from the definition of normality that an upper (or lower) triangular matrix cannot be normal unless it is a diagonal matrix (see \cite[Lemma 1.13]{Saad03} for a proof).
+Therefore, some departure from normality is expected in the $L$ and $U$.
+However, if the departure from normality is too great, the iterations may diverge \cite{Anzt2015,Eiermann1993}.} When the number of non-zeros in the factors is limited by larger drop tolerance and smaller fill-in levels {in the incomplete factorization process}, the number of non-zeros in $U_s$ will decrease, and thus $\|U_s\|_F$ will become smaller.
 At the extreme, when fill-in is not allowed beyond the diagonal, then $U_s = 0$, and